You're never too old dress up as your favourite Roald Dahl character!

-Grown ups are not exempt from the fun of dressing up as a Roald Dahl character for the Dahlicious Dress Up Day.
-Whether you work in a school and want to join in with your pupils, or you are having a Dahlicious Dress Up Day in your workplace, we have some costume ideas just for you.
+Grown ups are not exempt from the fun of dressing up as a Roald Dahl character for Roald Dahl Day.
+If your school is hosting Roald Dahl Day celebrations and you want to join in with your pupils, we have some costume ideas just for you.

 A hat and cane, accompanied by a purple coat or jacket and bow tie or cravat will instantly transform you into the wonderful Mr Wonka.
 Top it off with a handful golden tickets and you're all set.